Nonprofits in New York City have been giving away food since the late 1700s. To whom? The poor.

 The taste of almost everything in a Grab & Go meal is mild—others would say simple, plain, or bland.
 Some manufactured mélanges (such as the

 turkey, which is really a slice of turkey sausage) hardly taste at all.
 That is not entirely a complaint.
 There is no risk of over-adulteration.
 No need to worry about excessive pepper, ginger, or cilantro.
 Some meals include pouches of mustard and/or mayonnaise, but otherwise you provide your own spices.
-The jalapeño-laced burritos are the exception.
+There is one major exception: the jalapeño-laced burritos.

 Taste-wise, the meals avoid offense.
 Conversely, they avoid excitement.
 Adjectives like